gosub-com/Zurfur/README.md

     fun main(args Array<str>)
         Log.info("Hello World, 2+2=${2+2}")

-Methods are declared outside of the type (similar to extension methods in C#) and use the `my` keyword to refer to fields or other methods in the type:
+Methods are declared outside of the type and must use the `my` keyword to refer to fields or other methods in the type:

     // Declare a method for strings
     fun str.rest() str
         return if(my.len == 0, "" : my.subRange(1))  // `subRange` is defined by `List`

-Methods on generic types can use the capitalized `My` keyword to refer its own type:
+Generic methods defined on generic types automatically pass their type parameters to the receiver type (e.g. use `Map.madd<K,V>`, not `Map<K,V>.madd<K,V>`):

     // Declare a method to multiply and add three keys on Map<K,V>.
-    // Return Nan (or MinValue for integer types) if any key is missing. fun Map.madd(mul1 My.K, mul2 My.K, add My.K) My.V
+    // Return Nan (or MinValue for integer types) if any key is missing. fun Map.madd<K,V>(mul1 K, mul2 K, add K) V where V has NumOps<V>
-            where My.V has NumOps<My.V>
         if my[mul1]@mul1Val and my[mul2]@mul2Val and my[add]@addVal
             return mul1Val * mul2Val + addVal
-        return My.V.NanOrMin
+        return V.NanOrMin

-Concrete methods can also be defined on generic types:
+Non-geneic methods can also be defined on generic types:

     // Convert 4 bytes (u32) to int (little endian)
     fun Span<byte>.bytesToU32() u32